outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use numpy arrays instead of lists for large data bc numpy arrays use less memory and are faster
 	- use dicts to efficiently store/access data, and tuples to group values together
 	- use tuples to consume less memory and access/create faster than lists
-	- use lazy loading of data to only load data when needed, using generators, __getattr__, or functools.lru_cache
 	- use hdfs or parquet formats to save data on disk and load only the parts that are needed
 	- use scipy and numpy (implemented in c) for numerical operations
 	- use list comprehensions which are faster than loops for creating a list
 	- use map function which is faster than list comprehensions for function calls and large datasets: map(lambda x: x * x, range(1000000)) instead of [x * x for x in range(1000000)]
 	- use zip function to iterate two lists of equal size
+	- use lazy loading of data to only load data when needed, using generators, __getattr__, or functools.lru_cache
+	- exit early (raise exceptions or exit first under failure conditions where possible to avoid executing code that will fail)
+	- load modules only when needed
+	- avoid recursion which takes up a lot of memory and instead use iteration
+	- avoid global variables to help keep track of scope and avoid unnecessary memory usage, also local variables are faster to retrieve than global variables

 - other tips
 	- use context managers to handle resources (files, sockets, db connections) in an efficient way by defining a context in which a resource is used and automatically open and close the resource